Camp America is one of the best experiences young adults can do. Read how to get Camp America jobs from the UK or Europe.

 If you are offered a position here, you should only accept the role if you are 100% sure you want to take it.
-You are then taking through to a processing room to secure your placement.
+You are then taken through to a processing room to secure your placement.

 Camp America interview

-Either before your recruitment, during the fair or after the fair, at some point, you will have a Camp America interview.
+Either before your recruitment, during the fair, or after the fair, at some point, you will have a Camp America interview.

 These are the types of questions you may be asked and some tips on how you may want to answer!

-The answer to this is personal but make sure you mention a passion for working with children and interest in working abroad.
-AVOID commenting on partying or travelling – they do not want people who will be going out every evening off or anyone who is only there for the travel opportunities.
+The answer to this is personal but make sure you mention a passion for working with children and an interest in working abroad.
+AVOID commenting on partying or traveling – they do not want people who will be going out every evening off or anyone who is only there for the travel opportunities.

 Talk about a personal experience and spend time sharing how you dealt with that situation through patience and communication.

 Even if it is only family members, give as many examples of experience you have had with children and what you have learned from that.